-- 1. Only section titles or untitled sections from the Scripture portion may be used in the Introductory Remarks or the question itself. - 2.
+- 1. Only section titles from the Scripture Portion may be used in the Introductory Remarks or the question itself. - 2.
 If a section title is in either the Introductory Remarks or the question itself: - a.
-The section title must be immediately preceded with the words: "section(s) title(d)" or "section(s) of book(s) title(d)" or "section(s) of chapter(s) titled" or "section(s) of book(s) and chapter(s) titled." - b.
-The use of the section title must be exactly as found in the Scripture portion. - Section titles must not be required as part of an answer unless the same answer can be found word for word in the actual Scripture.
+The section title must be immediately preceded with the words: "section(s) title(d)" or "section(s) of book(s) and/or chapter(s) titled." - b.
+The use of the section title must be exactly as found in the Scripture Portion.

+3. Section titles must not be required as part of an answer unless the same answer can be found word-for-word in the actual Scripture.